 The more frequently we travel, the better our kids sleep camping.
 If you don’t camp frequently, consider doing a living room or backyard camp night to help familiarize the kids with the tent.
 This experience will also help gauge how camping will go.
 There’s an easy out if it doesn’t go well, versus your first tent experience being a 6 mile hike into the wilderness only to realize your child is terrified to sleep in a tent and you are stuck.

 Most often we are sleeping in a 3-person backpacking tent as a family.
+Our tent is no longer made, but this is great 3-person tent.
 When we were only a family of 3, we used either a 2-person or 3-person tent.
-The 2-person was tight, but we made it work.
+The 2-person tent was tight, but we made it work because we loved that tent so much from our days backpacking as a couple.
 As a family of 4, we usually set the kids on the outside perimeter of the tent and we sleep head-to-toe in the middle.
 That way we can each quickly take care of one kiddo during the night if they wake up.
 Ash tends to Martha usually, and Margaux tends to Luke (since he is still nursing).
 Our kids don’t move much in their sleep, so we don’t have too much of an issue keeping everyone separate.
 Occasionally, Marti will kick in her sleep and that’s why we keep her separate from Luke.

-As they get older and bigger, we plan to get a 4-person backpacking tent, but they are really hard to find and are usually sold out (for freestanding versions).
+This coming summer, we are going to use this amazing 4-person backpacking tent.
+We did a ton of research and they are usually sold out, so if you are in the market and you see it in stock, jump on it!
 Of note, we have found camping with little kids requires a free-standing tent because kids will push all over the walls and a non-freestanding tent will not withstand toddlers.
 We also camp in a lot of areas with granite ground, so pitching a freestanding tent on hard, rocky surfaces is much easier.

 We start the bedtime process much earlier camping.
 We settle the kids into the tent and lay with them reading (in Luke’s case, nursing), earlier than we would at home.
 We try to allow more lead time to settle in since it’s not their usual environment.
 We follow this rule for ourselves too.
 We often go to sleep shortly after the kids do.
 We never know how sleep will go even with the best of preparations.
 If we can get to sleep early with the kids, we set ourselves up for the best chance to get the most sleep!